 Things to Do in Chicago

 In the heartland of America there thrives Chicago, wrapped in the charm of the Midwest.
-Chicago is a harmonious blend of architectural marvels, diverse culture, and culinary excellence, all cradled by the dazzling Lake Michigan.
+Chicago is a blend of architectural marvels, diverse culture, and culinary excellence, all cradled by the dazzling Lake Michigan.

 With its towering skyscrapers etching the skyline, an exciting arts scene that beats in every corner, a rich history narrated by its museums, and the sizzling sensation of a deep-dish pizza, Chicago is a city that wears many hats.